 Around 5-10% of children experience Attention Deficit Hyperactivity Disorder and this persists into adulthood for around 2-5%.
 More women with ADHD are also identified in adulthood, with the male to female ratio in adulthood being almost 1:1 (compared with around 3:1 in childhood).

-Adult ADHD symptoms impact on everyday life and can result in difficulties with inhibition, procrastination, poor time management and organisational ability, difficulties engaging in problem solving over time, low self-motivation and poor self-regulation of emotion.
-Adults with ADHD are at higher risk of substance use issues, forensic issues, more accidents and injuries and early mortality.
-Emotion regulation challenges can present in adulthood as relationship and interpersonal difficulties, poor frustration tolerance and anger management issues.
-Around three quarters of adults with ADHD will have at least one comorbid psychiatric condition, such as substance use issues, mood, anxiety or learning disorders.
+Adult ADHD traits impact on everyday life and can result in difficulties with inhibition, procrastination, poor time management and organisational ability, difficulties engaging in problem solving over time, low self-motivation and poor self-regulation of emotion.
+Emotion regulation challenges can present in adulthood as relationship and interpersonal difficulties, poor frustration tolerance and anger issues.
+Around three quarters of adults with ADHD will have at least one co-occurring mental health condition, such as substance use issues, mood, anxiety or learning disorders.
 Undiagnosed adults with ADHD will often present for support for anxiety, depression or addictions with their underlying ADHD going unrecognised.

 Adults with ADHD are often adventurous, creative and think outside of the box.
 Tamara will work with clients to understand their unique profile of strengths and areas they need support, to help them establish a lifestyle that plays to their strengths and preferences.